Kazko25/BrogueCE-/README.md

 - Hybrid tileset adjusted to show more ASCII characters than before
 - Shattered glass appears on the floor when throwing potions
 - 40+ monsters that show up when hallucinating (and can spawn in when polymorphing)
+- Thieves throw bad potions when they steal them and get more than 4 spaces away.

 Useful Sites/Links